How can casino affiliates write content for mobile-first users?

 Formatting and multimedia optimized for mobile

-Choose imagery and video formats that scale and load quickly.
-Use responsive images with srcset and modern formats (WebP/AVIF where supported), and adopt 16:9 or 4:3 aspect ratios that display well in feed and article contexts.
-Keep file sizes small and provide captions and clear, concise alt text for accessibility and faster comprehension.
+Choose images and video formats that scale cleanly and load quickly.
+Use responsive images with srcset and modern formats such as WebP or AVIF where supported, and choose aspect ratios that display predictably in article, feed, and landing page contexts.
+Keep file sizes small, and provide captions and concise alt text that support accessibility and comprehension.

-For video, prefer short clips or muted autoplay teasers that degrade gracefully; offer a poster image and streaming options that don’t block initial content.
-Place non-promotional CTAs where they fit the natural reading flow — near summaries or key decision points — and use progressive disclosure (expand/collapse) for dense details so the mobile page remains scannable.
+For video, prefer short clips or lightweight previews that do not block the main content.
+Use a poster image, avoid intrusive autoplay behavior, and make sure video elements degrade gracefully on slower connections.
+Place non-promotional CTAs where they fit the reading flow, such as near summaries or decision points, and use progressive disclosure for dense details so the page remains manageable on a small screen.

 Technical considerations that influence content delivery